 Results from the national GP patient survey showed patients felt they were treated with compassion, dignity and respect.
-The practice was in line for its satisfaction scores on consultations with GPs and nurses.
+The practice was in line with CCG and national averages for its satisfaction scores on consultations with GPs and nurses.
 For example: